-So you want a smartwatch to use with your iPhone?
+So you want to know the best smartwatch for your iPhone?
 The great news is there are a lot of choices right now packed full of interesting features while also sporting luxurious designs that will ensure your wrist always looks fashionable.

 The bad news is you're going to have a very hard decision to make choosing the best smartwatch to use with your iPhone.
 Things have moved quickly in the smartwatch space since the release of the original Apple Watch in 2015.